 Furthermore, if you suffer from an underlying issue that causes procrastination, you will likely need to resolve that issue to successfully overcome your procrastination.
 For example, if you have ADHD or depression, you might need to get professional help in order to deal with your issue, if you want to stop procrastinating at work.
 This will also have the added benefit of reducing the negative impact that such issues can have on other areas of your life.

-Overall, to stop procrastinating at work, you should start by identifying the smallest step that you can take toward achieving your goals, and then modify your environment in order to make it easier for you to take that step.
+Overall, to stop procrastinating at work, you should identify the smallest possible thing you can do to make progress, and then modify your environment to make it as likely as possible that you will do it.
 In addition, you should also figure the causes of your procrastination, and then use relevant anti-procrastination techniques, such as setting concrete goals, breaking tasks into manageable steps, and giving yourself permission to make mistakes.

 - A management-led approach.
 This involves the managers at the organization changing the work environment and using relevant techniques to reduce the employees’ procrastination, without giving employees an active and aware role in the process.
 For example, this can involve setting concrete goals and intermediate deadlines for employees, without explaining that the goal of doing so is to reduce procrastination.